-- inspection in your area. - Use ilsted 152 mm /5 in. diameter single or double wall connectors with prefabricated chimneys approved UL 103 HT (US) and ULC S629 (CAN) sultable for solid fuels or lined masonry chimneys. - See local building code and manufacturer's instructions for precautions required for passing a chimney through a combustible wall or celling. - Do not pass connector through combustible wall or celling. - Do not connect this unit to a chimney serving another appliance. - For use with solid fuel only.
+- install and use only in accordance with the manufacturer's installation and operating instructions. - Contact local building or fire officials about restrictions and installation Inspection in your area - Use listed 152 mm /5 in. diameter single or double wall connectors with prefabricated chimneys approved UL 103 HT (US) and ULC S629 (CAN) suitable for solid fuels or lined masonry chimneys. - See local building code and manufacturer's instructions for precautions required for passing a chimney through a combustible wall or ceiling. - Do not pass connector through combustible wall or ceiling Do not connect this unit to a chimney serving another appliance. - Use with wood only.
 Do not use other fuels. - Operate only with door closed or door open with firescreen installed.
 Open door or remove firescreen to feed the stove only. - Do not obstruct the space underneath the stove. - Do not use grate or elevate fire.
 Build fire directly on hearth. - Do not overfire.
 If heater or chimney connector glows, you are overfiring. - inspect and clean chimney frequently.
-Under certain condition of use, crecsote buildup may occur rapidly.
-Replace glass with ceramic type only - Install unit on a non-combustible material extending as shown above on this lahel. - Suitable for mobile-home installation. - Combustion air openings shall not be obstructed. - This wood heater needs periodic inspection and repair for proper operation.
-Consuit the owner's manual for further information, it is against US federal regulations to operate this wood heater in a manner inconsistent with the operating instructions in the owner's manual.
+Under certain condition of use, creosote buildup may occur rapidly. - Replace glass with ceramic type only. - Install unit on a non-combustible material extending as shown above on this - Suitable for mobile-home installation.
+Floor protection may vary from pedestal to legs version refer to owner's manual. - Combustion air openings shall not be obstructed. - This wood heater needs periodic inspection and repair for proper operation.
+Consult the owner's manual for further information.
+It is against US federal regulations to operate this wood heater in a manner inconsistent with the operating instructions in the owner's manual.